askari0102/Learning/Kubernetes/README.md

 The scheduler's job is to answer "which node?" for each newly created pod.
 It does this in two phases per candidate node.

-**Phase 1 — Filtering (predicates).** Every node is checked against hard requirements, and nodes that fail any check are eliminated.
+**Phase 1 — Filtering (Filter plugins; `predicates` is the pre-1.19 term).** Every node is checked against hard requirements, and nodes that fail any check are eliminated.
 The checks include: does the node have enough allocatable CPU and memory for the pod's requests; do the node's taints all have matching tolerations; does the pod's node affinity/selector match the node's labels; are the pod's anti-affinity rules satisfiable; would placing the pod violate a topology spread constraint; is a required volume available in this node's zone; is the node cordoned; has the node reached its pod-count limit.
 Whatever remains is the candidate set. **If nothing remains, the pod stays `Pending` and the reasons are listed in its events** — which is why "read the events" is the correct first move for an unschedulable pod.

 **Phase 2 — Scoring.** Surviving nodes are ranked by soft preferences, and the default set is worth knowing because it is not what most people assume.
 It includes: preferring nodes that **already have the container image cached** (`ImageLocality`, faster start), respecting taint tolerations and node affinity preferences, **spreading** pods rather than packing them (`PodTopologySpread`), preferring nodes with more free resources (`NodeResourcesFit` with the default `LeastAllocated` strategy), and balancing resource types so one dimension is not exhausted.